Benjamin00/portfolio/content/_index.md

 +++
-description = "I am a versatile and dedicated software engineer.
-Entrepreneur, mentor, volunteer, and new-grad in both CS and Geography" title = "My Name is Benjamin Hill" author = "Benjamin Hill" draft = false
+description = "Software Engineer with an interest in ethical technology" title = "My Name is Benjamin Hill" author = "Benjamin Hill" draft = false